Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Methods

 \subsection{Empirical Evidence}

 We build a simulated dataset to verify our hypothesis and observe training behaviors of bad positive pairs.
 In particular, we focus on the mean and variance of training loss for bad positive pairs across training epochs.
 We pre-define three types of positive pair in our simulated dataset: normal positive pair, noisy positive pair, and faulty positive pair.
 In order to simulate noisy positive pairs, we assume that the noise level of a signal depends on its Signal-to-Noise Ratio (SNR).
 By adjusting the SNR, we can generate time series with varying levels of noise, from clean ($i.e.$, SNR$>$1) to extremely noisy ($i.e.$, SNR$<$1).
 To simulate faulty positive pairs, we randomly select a portion of data and alter their temporal features to produce faulty views.
-See Appendix for detailed bad positive pairs simulation process.
+See Appendix \ref{simulation} for detailed bad positive pairs simulation process.

 Our main observation is illustrated in Figure \ref{fig:trainingdynamics}.
 We find that noisy positive pairs exhibit a relatively small loss and variance throughout the training process (the green cluster).
-In Appendix, we further demonstrate that representations learned from noisy positive pairs fall into a small region in the latent space, which means the model collapses to a trivial solution.
-This confirms our hypothesis regarding noisy alignment, in which the model simply excavates information from noise.
+In Appendix \ref{tsne_vis}, we further demonstrate that representations learned from noisy positive pairs fall into a small region in the latent space, which means the model collapses to a trivial solution.
+These evidence confirm our hypothesis regarding noisy alignment.
+It reveals that, unlike supervised learning, a small contrastive loss does not always imply that the model learns an useful pattern, but rather it may simply extract information from noise.
 In contrast, faulty positive pairs are often associated with large contrastive loss and small variance during training (the orange cluster), which implies that the faulty positive pair is difficult to align.
 This supports our hypothesis regarding faulty alignment, where the model expends considerable effort trying to align the irrelevant patterns.